zer0cache/matic-docs/docs/home/polygon-basics/what-is-proof-of-stake.md

 ---
 id: what-is-proof-of-stake
 title: What is Proof of Stake?
-description: "A consensus algorithm reliant to validators."
+description: A consensus algorithm reliant to validators.
 keywords:
   - docs
   - matic